Gay-Lussac’s law

 Ca(s)+\frac{1}{2}O_2(g)\rightarrow CaO(s)

-The sample is placed in a crucible that is enclosed in a chamber made of a thermally conductive material.
-Oxygen is pumped into the chamber and the reaction is initiated by a current flowing through a wire that is embedded in the sample.
+The sample is placed in a crucible enclosed in a chamber made of a thermally conductive material.
+Oxygen is pumped into the chamber and the reaction is initiated by a current flowing through a wire embedded in the sample.
 All the energy released by the combustion reaction is assumed to flow across the chamber walls to heat up the water in the reservoir (surroundings).
 The change in enthalpy of the reaction is calculated by noting the change in temperature of the water reservoir.
 For example,

 Mass of Ca used: 0.001000 kg